 This verse from Saint Paul's Letter to the Ephesians introduces this Sunday's Second Reading and summarizes our journey through recovery with Christ.
 We were like sheep without a shepherd, directing life as we saw fit.
-In our active lust addiction, we experienced lost relationships, mistrust, a life ran by fear, resentment toward others, and a faint loneliness that stems from a lack of guidance.
-As we gazed around, it became increasingly apparent that our flock had scattered.
+In our active addiction, we experienced lost relationships, mistrust, a life ran by fear, resentment toward others, and a faint loneliness that stems from a lack of guidance.
+As we gaze around, it becomes increasingly apparent that our flock has scattered.